microsoft/app-camp/docs/new-adventure/04-add-ai.md

 ~~~

 !!! note
-    If all the nested brackets are a bit confusing, feel free to copy the entire updated **manifest.json** file [from here](https://github.com/microsoft/app-camp/blob/main/src/teams-toolkit/Lab04-AIExtension/NorthwindSuppliers/appPackage/manifest.json){target=_blank}
+    Be sure to separate these new commands from the previous "searchQuery" command with a comma.
+If you're new to JSON, and all the nested brackets are a bit confusing, feel free to copy the entire updated **manifest.json** file [from here](https://github.com/microsoft/app-camp/blob/main/src/teams-toolkit/Lab04-AIExtension/NorthwindSuppliers/appPackage/manifest.json){target=_blank}

 Notice that the new commands are both of type `action`, with `fetchTask` set to `true`.
 This will cause Teams to fetch an adaptive card from your service and display a dialog containing the card so the user can interact with your application.
 You could also present a web page in this fashion, but in this lab we'll just use an adaptive card.